Skip to main content

 Naked mAbs: The types of treatments are usually given alone and usually attach to antigens on cancer cells, but may attach to healthy cells or other proteins.
 They have no other components, like radioactive materials or medicines, attached to them.

-Conjugated mAbs: These agents are combined with chemotherapy or radioactive treatments.
+Conjugated mAbs: These agents are combined with other drugs like chemotherapy (antibody-drug conjugates) or radioactive treatments.
 These tagged or labeled mABs help direct the treatment specifically to the cancer cells.

-Bispecific mAbs: These medicines contain 2 mAbs which allow them to attach to 2 different proteins.
+Bispecific mAbs: These medicines contain 2 mAbs which allow them to attach to 2 different proteins at the same time.
+These may also be called T-cell engagers (TCEs).

 What diseases do monoclonal antibodies treat?